 New Prudential Regulation Authority (PRA) guidelines are urging lenders to re-evaluate their stress testing frameworks to help prevent another financial crisis.
-In this latest blog, Sonia Caverzan, our Head of Stress Testing, explores how best practice can not only meet new regulations, but can also be used to benefit banks and building societies.
+In this latest blog, we explore how best practice can not only meet new regulations, but can also be used to benefit banks and building societies.

 What called for tighter guidelines?